Review and sign transactions from a single secure screen with Ledger Flex™

 KEY TAKEAWAYS:

-— Never ever share your 24-word recovery phrase, in any form, with anyone.
+— Never ever share your 24-word secret recovery phrase, also known as a seed phrase, in any form, with anyone.

-— Keep your Recovery sheet physically secure to make sure you can’t lose or destroy it by accident.
+— Keep your Recovery sheet physically secure to ensure you don’t accidentally lose or destroy it.

 Getting used to self-custody can be tricky, but we’ve got you covered.
 Here are our essential tips for hardware wallets.

 Hardware wallets empower you with self-custody of your crypto.
 That means absolute ownership and control of your coins, tokens and NFTs.
-But with great power comes great responsibility: self-custody requires q firm understanding of your environment and the risks you face.
-Using a hardware wallet doesn’t make you invincible against social engineering, physical threats or human errors.
-Here, we tackle a few of the most important threats, so you can enjoy self-custody and complete security.
+But with great power comes great responsibility: self-custody requires a firm understanding of your environment and the risks you face.
+Using a hardware wallet doesn’t make you invincible against social engineering, physical threats, or human error.
+So what kind of risks should you be aware of when using a hardware wallet?
+Let’s tackle a few of the most important threats, so you can start transacting with confidence.

 recovery phrase

 When initializing your hardware wallet for the first time, you will be prompted to write down 24 words on a Recovery sheet.
-These 24 words are called a recovery phrase and are a human readable back-up from which all your private keys are derived.
+These 24 words are called a seed phrase, or Secret Recovery Phrase.
+Essentially, these words are a human-readable backup from which all your private keys are derived.
 They are used to restore access to your crypto assets on another Ledger device or any other compatible wallet.

-There are two basic reasons why you would need access to your recovery phrase:
+There are two basic reasons why you would need access to your secret recovery phrase (seed phrase):

-• Loss or destruction of your hardware wallet: you can enter your recovery phrase on a new device to recover full access to your crypto assets;
+• Loss or destruction of your hardware wallet: you can enter your seed phrase on a new device to recover full access to your crypto assets;

 • Cloning to a new device: by entering your 24 words on another device, you’ll be in possession of two hardware wallets you can use independently.
 Another reason to clone a device would be when upgrading to a newer model.